Getting Started

 We provide SDKs in several different languages.
 However most feature complete is our JavaScript SDK, which is the preferred language for DApp development.

-The most popular is our JavaScript SDK, which includes examples, documentation, and DApps developed in previous hackathons
+The most popular is our , which includes examples, documentation, and DApps developed in previous hackathons

 Other SDKs include: Golang CLI, Java SDK, Python SDK